ipetersenpai/notetaking/README.md

 # notetaking
-simple project application about Note Taking built with react and redux
+Simple project application about Note Taking built with react and redux